PKBeam/Edda/using-edda.md

 The *Difficulty Level* is a number from 1 to 10 (inclusive) that represents how hard the map is.
 You should be familiar with this number if you've played Ragnarock before.

 The *Note Speed* is how fast the runes approach you when you play the map in-game.
+The value you set here is the default one used by the game, but the players can override it with the "Custom Rune Speed" setting.
 You'll have to experiment with this in the game to get a feel for what the numbers mean.
 A good place to start is 15, which represents an average speed.
 You can increase this a few units to make the notes approach even faster.
+The maximum value Ragnarock allows players to set is 30, but you can set it even higher in Edda, although you'll need to inform the players that they have to disable "Custom Rune Speed" to see the intended effect.

 **Medal Distances** represent how many metres your boat must row in order to achieve a certain medal.
 In most cases, you should leave these set to "Auto" so that Ragnarock will automatically calculate medal distances for you.